smallvictories/developers/03-custom-templates/portfolio/README.md

 1. Create a new SV site using the Feed theme
 2. Add the `_sv_custom.css` and `_sv_custom.js` files to your new site folder
-3. Add content
+3. Add text and images
-4. Name your files account
+4. Name your files accordingly (see below)
+5. Customize, share, etc.!

 ## Ordering images
 If you want finer control over your layout, we recommend setting the sort order for your content to alphabetical instead of chronological: